Tilakmp2003/Yosi.ai/docs/ADVANCED_USAGE.md

-# Advanced Usage Guide for yosi.js
+# Advanced Usage Guide for yosi.ai

-This guide covers advanced usage patterns and features of yosi.js.
+This guide covers advanced usage patterns and features of yosi.ai.

 ## Table of Contents